33 min read

 - Get an overview of Jupiter

-- Learn how to use Jupiter's v6 API
+- Learn how to use the Metis API via Quicknode's Metis add-on

 - Create a class-based trading bot that swaps SOL for USDC using Jupiter's API.
 The bot will use the Jupiter API to monitor the market for specific conditions and execute Jupiter trades when met.